Neilos/nowthenjs/README.md

 ---
 ## Library Overview

-This library provides two top level (i.e. global) objects:
+This library provides two top level (i.e. global) objects with identically named functions:
 * `now`
 * `then`

-Both objects have the following functions:
+Both objects have functions with the following names:

 * `get`
 * `when`